Property Management requirements in New Hampshire

 YES.
 For example, an owner, builder or tenant of real estate (and their employees with respect to the subject property) who do not hold themselves out as real estate brokers.

 Before hiring a property manager to manage your New Hampshire rental property, you should always check that he or she is licensed appropriately.
-You can check the license status of New Hampshire property managers at the Commission's online license check webpage, by clicking the link at the lower part of the Commission's home page.
+You can check the license status of New Hampshire property managers at the Commission's online license check webpage.

 New Hampshire Community Association Management Licensing

 A broker's license is not required to manage community associations or condo associations in New Hampshire.

 New Hampshire Real Estate Broker Licensing Requirements